bahrus/json-merge/README.md

 Okay, by relying on two-way binding support, one *could* have the data flow "upwards."
 But the pattern above clearly shows the data flowing down (at the sibling level).

-In fact, in what we describe below, we provide an alternative way of explicitly passing the data down the document, so there's no ambiguity that data flow is unidrectional, and no dependency on a two-way binding container needed.
+In fact, another component, [https://www.webcomponents.org/element/p-d.p-u](p-d) provides an alternative way of explicitly passing the data down the document, so there's no ambiguity that data flow is unidrectional, and no dependency on a two-way binding container needed.

 ###  That has no place in a render function!